 THE GREAT CROWN OF RUSSIA RING

-The diamonds have a unique cut, it is a type of Old Mine cut.
+The diamonds have a unique cut, which is a type of Old Mine cut.
 They appear to be of the 18th C, but platinum is usually thought to be of a later period.
 The workmanship on the platinum is less refined than that of the gold; the work is not in any way typical of platinum jewelry creations of the 19th and early 20th C. Research has shown that in the late 18th C. platinum jewelry or platinum and gold jewelry could have existed.
 However no examples are known to have survived, or else have yet to be identified.
 By the mid 18th C., German academics had discovered a process to work platinum.
 British, French and Spanish chemists were also experimenting with processes to master this metal.
 The French chemist Antoine Laurent Lavoisier (the father of chemistry) melted platinum in 1782; the Russian Czarevich Paul and Ben Franklin were present for a second display.
 There were a handful of goldsmiths and jewelers to the French court who knew the process.
 The most famous and expert of these was Marc Etienne Janety.
 Of his many reported platinum creations, only an ornate sugar bowl that belonged to Louis XVI still exists.
 In 1788 King Carlos III of Spain commissioned goldsmith Francisco Alonso to craft a platinum chalice as a presentation to Pope Pius VI.

-The central diamond has themes that appear to be Christian on first appearance, such as a cross, etc. This changes when moved, to reveal that the central theme concerns the founding of the "House of Rurik" on the death of Rurik the Varangian in 879 AD.
-Certain letters suggests that Catherine is his descendant.
+The central diamond has themes that appear to be Christian on first appearance, such as a cross, etc. This changes when moved, to reveal that a central theme at another level may concern the founding of the "House of Rurik" on the death of Rurik the Varangian in 879 AD.
+Certain letters on the diamond could suggest Catherine as his descendant.
 There may be references to Oleg (a male relative who ruled after Rurik), and Igor (Old Norse: Ingvar) who is thought to have been his son and heir.
 In 1786 Catherine composed three dramas; the last one was left unfinished.
-These were titled "The Life of Rurik;" "The Beginning of Oleg's Rule;" and "Igor*."
+These were titled "The Life of Rurik;" "The Beginning of Oleg's Rule;" and "Igor**."
 Furthermore, in the stone itself are images of a man/bear/bird's head (the bear is most distinct and shows the neck and shoulder, it is a shape-shifting bear) with a cup in profile (when moved it shows the bear's neck being pierced from behind), and a frontal view of a large bear or bear cub head.
 There is a distinct heavily engraved vertical line that moves from the shoulder of the bear that appears in profile to the large bear head forehead (viewed from another position, this line is part of a female fertility figure).
 These images may appear to be part of the Norse Saga of Hrolf Kraki.
 The man/bear head that can shape shift into a bird head should represent "Bjorn" ("Brown Bear"), who as a victim is a type of sacrificial werebear; the large frontal bear or bear cub head is of one of Bjorn's sons, "Bodvar Bjarki" ("Little Battle Bear").
 In the Saga there were three brothers, of which Bodvar Bjarki was the youngest; Bodvar Bjarki and his brothers are connected to a "sword in the stone" legend.
 One of the brothers is part Elk, while the other is part Hound.
 The center diamonds appear to reference Bodavar Bjarki; the other two sets of diamonds appear to reference his two brothers.
 Analyzing the information there presents another task.
 Many of my artifacts suggest that the bear/bird head may symbolize the Big Dipper (or the Little Dipper) and the Pole Star.
 Furthermore, the large frontal bear or bear cub head with a flame or spear head (or sword) should be associated with the star/constellation of Arcturus as a "hero light bringer;" "sword in the stone;" and a "bear head cross."
 The moving of the engraved vertical line reflects exactly the saying "Follow the Arc to Arcturus."
 The other two brothers most likely represent an elk constellation and a hound constellation, or are connected to a solar elk (as a sun runner) and hound story.
 In my opinion, this part of the Saga (in some form) is more ancient than the rest of the story, it is most likely rooted with Sami (Laplander) and, or Finnic tribal mythology.
-The art on one area of the paleolithic "Paleo 'Resurrection Stone' Back" included with the Ancient Miniature Art on this website even suggests that it may be derived in part from one of the most ancient myths in all of Europe.
-It is evident that the diamond carver/engraver knew this story had great antiquity and that he was giving claim that Rurik was descended from a family or tribe that identified with a myth (or similar myth) of Bjorn and sons.
+The art on one area of the paleolithic "Paleo 'Goddess Stone' Back" included with the Ancient Miniature Art on this website even suggests that it may be derived in part from one of the most ancient myths in all of Europe.
+It is evident that the diamond carver/engraver knew that the Norse Bjarki story had great antiquity and that he was giving claim that Rurik was descended from a family or tribe that identified with a myth (or similar myth) of Bjorn and sons.
 Catherine was by birth a German princess from Anhalt-Zerbst, but she was also descended from the House of Rurik, and she very much considered herself to be a Varangian.

 When the ring is placed on a light background, the band produces a type of blurred hologram in its enclosure; when moved it transforms.
 This effect is created by line engravings inside the concave of the ring and the light showing through the diamonds.
 In natural light this hologram appears to be of St. Vladimir, aka Vladimir the Great (grand prince Vladimir I of Kiev, a Christian convert who completed the conversion of the Kievian Rus), his grandmother St. Olga (the first Christian ruler of the Kievian Rus) who was the wife of Igor, and his mother Malusha.
 When the ring is held in a different position, the light will create a large bright Roman letter "V" which also appears to represent a book being held open by a male figure in a tall hat (St. Vladimir); then if moved more it will become two figures (who are opening a book).
 When moved again, this will change into a dove (or pigeon), and then a flaming dove (or pigeon) being held by a woman with long hair or a hair veil (St. Olga).
 Finally it again changes in profile into a figure facing a smaller figure with a halo, and then a cave with a bright light (Malusha and St. Vladimir), when moved to this last position with artificial lighting, it shows in profile a bear over and facing a woman, there is a bright light between them (this may be a reference to a Varangian bear fertility myth, but it may also mean the end of the Varangian era and the beginning of the Christian era).
 The Latin letter "V" may have a double meaning; it may stand for St. Vladimir, but because it is a Latin letter it may also be a reference to the Varangians and, or the number five.

-* * It should be mentioned that: A manuscript named "The Song of Igor's Campaign" was discovered in 1795 and was published in 1800.
+** It should be mentioned that: A manuscript named "The Song of Igor's Campaign" was discovered in 1795 and was published in 1800.
 Alexander Borodin wrote four parts for an opera titled "Prince Igor."
 After his death others completed the work, which opened in St .Petersburg in 1890.

 Copyright 2008 David Xavier Kenney

 Revised Feb, Mar.
-2008
+2008 and Sept.
+09